kcaisley/frida/docs/pcb.md

 - Draw no connecting wire between TP and label (line length `0 mm` because both are coincident).
 - Hide the `Value` field on TP symbols.

-## Power & Voltage Management

-- [ ] Level shifter: specify voltage requirements (source and target voltages)
-- [ ] Forward VDD_FPGA voltage on one of the extra pins
-- [ ] Buffer negative rail: make configurable with negative supply or ground (add jumper)
-- [ ] TVS diode for reverse polarity protection (not for transients)

-## Analog Input Path

-- [x] Input devices/switching for buffer
-- [ ] Clamp diodes to protect FRIDA chip from external/buffer sources (VIN_P and VIN_N, use solder/pin jumper, check ENOB impact, clamp to VDD_DAC and GND)
-- [ ] Share input connector pins but have headers to measure current
-- [x] Add test point on VIN_N

-## Feedback Network

-- [ ] Cap feedback: specify values and frequency response requirements

-## Reset Circuit

-- [ ] Add pulldown for reset using NMOS with 20k resistor connected to chip reset pin

 ## PCB Stackup & Impedance

 4-layer stackup from Multi-CB (FR4, 1.6mm nominal):